llacasse/pwm_begginer_cics_mkrspc/README.md

-PWM Demo for RP2040 using Arduino
+PWM Demo for Arduino compatible development boards.
+Inteded to be used with a built-in LED or an external discrete indicator LED.